Kenna loves to travel and share cool places to visit so others can have a wonderful, if not better, time than she did.

 Vintage Port 2007

 A vintage port with a good depth of red color produces character and strength.
-Ripe round tannins give the port backbone with its pleasant acidity, taunts you to finish it in one sitting.
+Ripe round tannins give the port backbone with their pleasant acidity, taunt you to finish it in one sitting.

 About the Winery

-In 1877, Dona Antónia Adelaide built a Quinta and vineyards.
+In 1877, Dona Antónia Adelaide built a Quinta, a wine-growing estate and vineyards.
 Today, the Quinta is still with the family and owned by Francisco Olazabal.
 The grapes used are Touriga Nacional, Tinta Roriz, Touriga Francesa, Tinta Amarela, Tinta Barroca, and Tinta Cão.

 Vintage Port 2003

 The vintage port is worth the wait, ideally served after four hours in the decanter.
-Dark red-violet with firm tannins offer a very long finish that stands alone or with creamy cheeses.
+Dark red-violet with firm tannins offers a very long finish that stands alone or with creamy cheeses.

 Twenty-Year Tawny Porto